MarvellEmbeddedProcessors/dao/doc/guides/tools/liquid_crypto_perf.rst

 	   rsa
 	      Perform RSA cryptographic operations, including encryption and decryption.

+	   symmetric
+	      Perform symmetric cryptographic operations, such as AES encryption and decryption.

 * ``--desc-nb <n>``

 	Specify the number of descriptors to allocate for each LiquidCrypto device.